dmwelgus/MapChi/README.md

 # MapChi

-Git repository for MapChi package.
-MapChi is a collection of tools that streamline several common GIS and data visualization tasks relevant to my current job (https://urbanlabs.uchicago.edu).
+The MapChi package is a collection of tools that streamline several common GIS and data visualization tasks related to my current job (https://urbanlabs.uchicago.edu).